jupyter-book/mystmd/docs/contribute-templates.md

 - 🏋🏽‍♀️ [create your own template](https://mystmd.org/jtex/create-a-latex-template) - Learn how to create your own template in a few easy steps!
 - 🤝 [contribute a template](https://mystmd.org/jtex/contribute-a-template) - Even if it's partial or barely started we'll help test and get it over the line.

 For more details on contributing, learning about the structure of templates specifically and how to build one.
-See the [Contributors Guide](https://mystmd.org/jtex/contribute-a-template) in `jtex`.
+See the [Contributors Guide](https://mystmd.org/jtex/contribute-a-template), currently the documentation is written for creating a LaTeX templates but you can follows the same approach for any MyST Template or see [MyST templates organization](https://github.com/myst-templates) for a range of examples.